jmpalk/credstuffer/README.md

 Credstuffer is a script specifically designed for performing [credential-stuffing](https://owasp.org/www-community/attacks/Credential_stuffing) attacks where you may have more than one possible password for a given user.
-By default, credstuffer will stuff credentials into `https://login.microsoft.com`, but you can give it a custom endpoint and define custom username and password parameters to use.
-If you identify an anti-csrf token in the login page, you can also pass that to credstuffer and it will attempt to extract the token to make well-formed login submissions.
+By default, credstuffer will stuff credentials into `https://login.microsoft.com`, but it can also take a custom url and custom username and password parameters to use in targeting other services such as web-based VPN portals.
+If you identify an anti-csrf token in the login page, you can also pass that parameter to credstuffer and it will attempt to extract the token to make well-formed login submissions.

 Given a comma-separated list of username/password pairs, credstuffer will iterate through the list, trying each user once in a given cycle, then wait a user-specified number of minutes (default 15) before launching the next round of authentication attempts.
-Credstuffer implments this delay in order to attempt to avoid accounts being locked out during testing.
+Credstuffer implements this delay in order to attempt to avoid accounts being locked out during testing.

 When testing against `https://login.microsoft.com`, credstuffer will identify